Official US Government Icon

 What activities are eligible for funding under an Implementation Grant?

-Activities must include carrying out projects and strategies identified in an Action Plan.
+Implementation Grants must include activities that carry out projects and strategies identified in an Action Plan.
 Projects and strategies must be infrastructure, behavioral, and/or operational activities identified in the Action Plan and must be directly related to addressing the safety problem(s) identified in the application and Action Plan.
 Applications must identify the problems to be addressed, the relevant geographic locations, and the projects and strategies they plan to implement, based on their Action Plan or established plan.
 This should include specific intervention types to the extent practical.
-Please see the Eligible Supplemental Planning and Demonstration Activities webpage and the NOFO to determine Implementation Grant activity eligibility.
+Please see the Implementation Grants webpage and the NOFO to determine Implementation Grant activity eligibility.

 Implementation Grant applicants are encouraged to also include supplemental planning and/or demonstration activities in support of an existing Action Plan.
 Supplemental planning and/or demonstration activities included in an Implementation Grant do not need to be directly connected to the proposed projects and strategies, and may address different safety problems or be a different geographic scope, so long as they will inform an Action Plan.

-What is the difference between supplemental planning and demonstration activities under eligible activity (A)—and the planning, design, and development activities for project and strategies identified in an Action Plan strategies—funded through an Implementation Grant under eligible activity (B)?
+What is the difference between supplemental planning and demonstration activities under eligible activity (A)—and the planning, design, and development activities for projects and strategies identified in an Action Plan—funded through an Implementation Grant under eligible activity (B)?

 Supplemental planning activities under eligible activity (A) support or enhance an Action Plan.
 The final deliverable for supplemental planning is a written product that connects to, and enhances, an Action Plan and is publicly available.
 Similarly, Demonstration activities under eligible activity (A) inform an Action Plan by testing proposed project and strategy approaches to determine their potential benefits and future scope.
 Demonstration activities must measure potential benefits through data collection and evaluation and inform an Action Plan’s list of selected projects and strategies and their future implementation.
 The final deliverable for Demonstration activities is an updated Action Plan that contains an assessment of demonstration projects and their impact on safety.